maurovm/swift-waveform_plotter_example/README.md

 and applications to record raw data from sensors.
 - [swift-async_bluetooth](https://github.com/maurovm/swift-async_bluetooth): A
-Swift Package that replicates some of the functionality provided by Apple's CoreBluetooth module, but using Swift's latest async/await concurrency features.
+Swift Package that replicates some of the functionality provided by Apple's CoreBluetooth module but using Swift's latest async/await concurrency features.
 - [swift-async_pulse_ox](https://github.com/maurovm/swift-async_pulse_ox): The
 main module that has all the functionality to connect and record data from devices that support Bluetooth Low Energy (BLE) protocol, such as heart rate